Travel Guide to the Itata Valley Wine Region

 History of Wine-growing in the Itata Valley

-In the Itata wine region, all vines are planted using the traditional gobelet system, one of the most ancient trellis systems.
+In the Itata wine region, all vines are planted using the traditional goblet system, one of the most ancient trellis systems.

 Climate and Soil

-The Itata Valley wine region presents a cool, Mediterranean-type of climate that is influenced by the Pacific Ocean.
-This winegrowing region has a higher rainfall percentage compared to other wine areas in the Southern Chile wine region.
+The Itata Valley wine region presents a cool, Mediterranean-type climate that is influenced by the Pacific Ocean.
+This wine-growing region has a higher rainfall percentage compared to other wine areas in the Southern Chile wine region.
 However, vines still profit from intense sunlight and warm summer days.

-Soil in the Itata Valley is predominantly made up of sand and clay, creating an alluvial soil.
-The debris deposited by the Itata and Ñuble rivers in the valley created a fertile and well-drained land.
+The soil in the Itata Valley is predominantly made up of sand and clay, creating alluvial soil.
+The debris deposited by the Itata and Ñuble rivers in the valley created fertile and well-drained land.

 Grape Varieties